spiral/docs/queue/jobs.md

 }
 ```

-You can use your handler name as job name, it will be automatically converted into `-` identifier, for example,
+You can use your handler name as a job name.
+It will be automatically converted into `-` identifier, for example,
 `App\Jobs\SampleJob` will be presented as `app-jobs-sampleJob`.

-Use this identification to properly configure dispatching your `.rr` configuration:
+Use this identification to configure dispatching configuration:

 ```yaml
 jobs: